raineorshine/cint/README.md

 	/** Create a new instance of the given constructor with the given constructor arguments.
 Useful for higher order programmer where the new keyword won't work. */ cint.createNew(C, args)

+	/** Converts the given value to a string by calling its toString method. */ cint.intoString(value)